Aveley

-Aveley is a village in the borough of Thurrock in Essex, England.
+Aveley is a town in the borough of Thurrock in Essex, England.
 It lies 16 miles east of Charing Cross.
 It is inside the M25 motorway which encircles London, but lies just outside the Greater London boundary.
 Aveley was historically a parish; the parish was abolished for civil purposes in 1936 when Aveley became part of Thurrock.
 At the 2021 census the built up area of Aveley had a population of 9,360.

 Geography

 Aveley is located just inside M25 motorway and is roughly bounded to the north and west by the London Borough of Havering, to the south by the A13 road and to the east by the M25 motorway.
 The nearest places are Purfleet, South Ockendon, Wennington and Rainham.

 History

 Aveley has given its name to the Aveley Interglacial period around 200,000 years ago.
 Important evidence of the local flora and fauna of the period and some signs of occupation by Neanderthal humans have been found there.

 In the Domesday Book of 1086, the name has various spellings – Alvithelea, Alvileia and Alvilea.
 The name means the wood clearing of a woman named Ælfgȳth.
 A variation, in 1418, is Alvythele.

 Aveley was an ancient parish in the Hundred of Chafford in Essex.
 When elected parish and district councils were established under the Local Government Act 1894, Aveley was given a parish council and included in the Orsett Rural District.
 In 1929, Aveley and the neighbouring parishes of South Ockendon and West Thurrock were removed from Orsett Rural District to become the short-lived Purfleet Urban District.
 As part of that reform, Aveley was reclassified as an urban parish and so lost its parish council; the lowest elected tier of local government was Purfleet Urban District Council.
 The Purfleet Urban District was abolished just seven years later in 1936, becoming part of Thurrock Urban District.
 The civil parish of Aveley was abolished on 1 April 1936, becoming part of a single parish of Thurrock covering the same area as the urban district.

 After the Second World War the population grew rapidly as the area absorbed London overspill.